jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 ----
 Create a folder inside your projects folder called "Shopify-theme".
 Go inside the "Shopify-theme" folder and add another folder: store-nameTheme".

+On the admin command prompt.
+Go to the theme directory you just created.

 Go back to the Theme Kit documentation page: https://shopify.github.io/themekit/, click on "Getting started" on the left panel and scroll down near the bottom on the main area.

 Where it says "Create a new theme" copy the first line of code: ```theme new --password=[your-password] --store=[your-store.myshopify.com] --name=[theme name]``` and paste it on admin command prompt.